TobeyGarden/Project2/README.md

 Whether supply chain disruptions or demand shifts during COVID impacted healthy food prices more severely than during the 2007–2009 recession.
 The role of CPI in shaping dietary behavior and health disparities during crises.
 How inflation in essential categories (like dairy, fruits, vegetables) might inform nutrition assistance program adjustments, such as SNAP benefits.

-As defined by the National Bureau of Economic Research, the two largest economic recessions in the US within the past 20 years are the great recession of 2007 - 2009 and the COVID-19 recession of 2020.
-In order to realize the effects that these recessions have had on consumer's lives, more specifically, on consumer's ability to buy healthy foods, we want to visualize the effects these recessions have had on Consumer Price Index so we can see the severity of these notable events in recent US history.
-Comparing the Great Recession and COVID Recession to each other will provide insight into how consumer's buying power of food has changed over time and can in turn help consumers today prepare for how prices could change in the future.

 ## Manipulations To Our Data Set: